Ubiquiti-App/UCRM-plugins/docs/tutorials/first-plugin.md

 A ZIP archive called `my-first-plugin.zip` will be created next to the `README.md` file.
 Take it and upload it to UCRM in the System -> Plugins section.
-After you enable the plugin, you will see new menu item for your plugin and the list of open jobs.
+After you enable the plugin, you will see new menu item "My Jobs" for your plugin and the list of open jobs for current user when you open it.

 ## 8) Finish line
 __Congratulations,__ you've just created your first UCRM plugin!
 Play around and take a look at the complete [plugin documentation](../index.md).